neural-computing/INM427-neural-computing-coursework/report/report.md

 Given that this is a multiclass classification problem, a confusion matrix proved to be the most immediate and effective means to make meaningful comparison between the two trained model.
 From consideration of the problem domain, the precision of the legitimate class can be considered as a single optimising metric for either model.

 Extensions ...

+Ensemble methods generally give better performance - rather than comparing, maybe the two methods could be used in conjunction to achieve a better overal performance.

+models were selected based on the test accuracy achieved during the kfold training process.
+The dataset used within this study contains a fairly large class imbalance with the "non-phishing" class under represented by a ratio of roughly 7-1.
+This may mean that using accuracy for model selection is unfairly biased towards models that are able to better predict "phishing" websites at the expense of "non-phishing" websites.
+Whilst this may not be a problem to an end user,

 ## VI.
 References